KPI Library – Rework Level

 To ensure design, calibration, production and in process checks deliver a product/service which meets the intended specification first time, every time.
 This should avoid the requirement for onerous final quality control checks and the associated requirement to return sub-standard issues for costly rectification.
-The quantity of product/service which fails to meet with the required specification but is capable of receiving amendment to meet compliance is termed the “Rework level”.
-The Rework level may be considered as a measures of the organizations effectiveness of meeting customer expectations first time without the requirement for correction or alteration.
+The quantity of product/service which fails to meet with the required specification but is capable of receiving an amendment to meet compliance is termed the “Rework level”.
+The Rework level may be considered as a measure of the organizations’ effectiveness of meeting customer expectations first time without the requirement for correction or alteration.

 Usually expressed as a percentage relating to a production “run” or period of service and based on a frequency appropriate for the business.
 Identification of the number of products from a production run/service period which require rework (and are subsequently passed as compliant with the original specification).

 1000 gear shafts are inspected to identify any which fall outside tolerance; 2 of the shafts are identified as oversize.
 2 of the shaft are reworked and subsequently passed as within specified tolerance.
 2 divided by 1000 = 0.002 0.002 x 100 = 0.2% Rework level.